 We offer history box programs at the museum or in your classroom, space and staff permitting.
-Programs at the museum are free; those we bring to your classroom cost $75 per program and are only available in central Virginia.
+Programs at the museum are free of charge, but are limited to groups of 30 or less and are subject to availability.
+The programs we bring to your classroom cost $75 per program and are only available in central Virginia.

 By learning about Pocahontas and the roles of men, women, and children in Powhatan communities, students will gain a better understanding of the lives of Virginia’s original inhabitants.
 Students will investigate animal pelts, pottery shards, stone tools, and other objects to bring the experiences of the Powhatan people to life.